-In Poland, with regard to compulsory education the following aspects could be emphasized more: Parents should increase accuracy and perception of reforms.
-Parents become more active and this is encouraged.
-The improved access to remedial tutoring and/or scholarships (transport or housing) can be more equitably distributed across lines of income and/or urban-rural divides.
-Vocational education should be more tightly linked to the labor market needs with increased vocational school autonomy and large employers or business clusters involved in the curriculum dialogue.
+In Poland, with regard to compulsory education the following aspects could be emphasized more: Parents should become more and better informed about reforms.
+Parents should become more active and this is encouraged.
+The improved access to remedial tutoring and/or scholarships (transport or housing) can be more equitably distributed across the lines of income and/or urban-rural divides.
+Vocational education should be more tightly linked to the labour market needs with increased vocational school autonomy and large employers or business clusters involved in the curriculum dialogue.
 In addition, alternative paths are created which make higher education more accessible to non-traditional students opened (HSECs, e-Learning formats).
-Besides, as increasingly complex skills are required, more employers see the value of VET over the long term, therefore, financial incentives may encourage.
+Besides, as increasingly complex skills are required, more employers see the value of VET over the long term, therefore, financial incentives may be considered.

-In Spain, it highest share of participation in education and training of adults could be found.
-Thus, in 2010, 10.8% of Spanish citizens between 25 and 64 years participated in formal or informal education while the corresponding for the EU 27 was a 9.1%.
-Further, management and guidance by policies is necessary to ensure cooperation across different education areas with differently distributed responsibilities.
+In Spain, the highest share of participation in education and training among adults is evidenced as compared to the other countries in MASON.
+Thus, in 2010, 10.8% of Spanish citizens between 25 and 64 years participated in formal or informal education while the EU 27 average was 9.1%.
+Further, management and policy guidance is necessary to ensure cooperation across different education areas with differently distributed responsibilities.
 As far as education is concerned, the Autonomous Communities have the power to develop State regulations from a legislative point of view and to regulate the non-basic elements of the education system.

-In Slovakia, providing implement changes to make labor market are more inclusive for workforce of all backgrounds (e.g. Roma community, low educated, etc.) could be considered.
+In Slovakia, it is important to devise and implement reforms in order to make the labour market more inclusive for employees of all backgrounds (e.g. the Roma community, low educated, etc.).

-The measures in terms of Lifelong Learning aim at increasing the participation of learner across Europe and through all ages but in this context problems or potential threats needs to be taken into account.
-In the following different threats will be illustrated for the member states.
+The measures in terms of Lifelong Learning aim at increasing the participation of learners across Europe and through all ages but in this context problems or potential threats needs to be taken into account.
+In the following paragraphs different threats will be illustrated for the member states represented in MASON.